AtulSisodiya/AtulSisodiya/README.md

 Hi, I am Atul Sisodiya,I am an aspiring software engineer who enjoys everything about coding.
 Software Engineering student learning to translate business requirements into technical solutions.

-- 🌱 I'm a Technical Content Writing Intern at GeeksforGeeks
+- 🌱 I'm a Teaching Assistant and Technical Content Writing Intern at GeeksforGeeks
-- 🌱 I'm also Managed Network Expert at Chegg.
+- 🌱 I'm also A subject Matter Expert of Advance Mathematics at Chegg.
 - 🌱 I'm a web developer as well as a competitive coder.